Visit the Music Lab with your baby

 Graduate Student

-Gage is a PhD student in psychology and cognitive neuroscience at the University of Auckland investigating anauralia.
+Gage is a PhD student in psychology and cognitive neuroscience at the University of Auckland, investigating auditory imagery.
 His research focuses on the physiological measurements of anauralia and auditory imagery.
 He enjoys playing guitar and listening to heavy metal.

 Estelle Lai